Skitter-JP/Philips_PE1542_Modification/README.md

 # Philips PE1542 Modification

-This project provides you a 3D model and video with instructions on howto replace the analog meters with digital meters on a Philips PE1542 bench power supply.
+This project provides you a 3D model and video with instructions on how to replace the analog meters with digital meters on a Philips PE1542 bench power supply.

 The video is avaliable by clicking on the image below.